 Inert waste materials don’t undergo any physical, chemical, or biological transformations and don’t pose a threat to the environment.
 These materials include concrete, bricks, aggregates, and tiles, and can be easily recycled and reused.

-A construction waste management plan must make special provisions for the proper disposal and handling of hazardous waste.
+A construction waste management plan must make special provisions for the proper handling and segregation of hazardous waste.
 This includes asbestos, adhesives, paint solvents, varnish, contaminated soil and lead-acid batteries.
 These wastes are flammable, corrosive, toxic, and harmful to humans and the environment.

 Sometimes, construction waste can also be categorised based on the way it’s generated: